leycec/fsnrnue/README.md

   for this bug.
 The cost of convenience is indeed costly.
 * **No,** then continue to the next question.

+#### When starting the game I see "Your kernel is not patched for fsynch.
+Please get a patched kernel to use fsynch."

+You are probably running with an older kernel.
+Run the following command:

+        uname -r

+If the kernel is older than version 5.16 it does not support fsynch.
+Update your kernel or wait for the upgrade from your distro maintainer.
+Until then: just deactivate fsynch.

 #### That's also not what I'm seeing, though?

 Then here's what we're going to do: